aaron-c-zhao/collaboritive_ai_auto_negotiation/README.md

     * Intellij should recognise and add the newly added module as a dependency when the POM is configured correctly.
 3. Run the simplerunner in debug mode, it will stop at the bps set in the party module.

+### How to use BOA as a dependency?

+1. install (copy and paste) the folder [/boa](jars) into your local maven .m2 repository.
+ * For windows user, .m2 should be under the path C:/Users/<your user name>/.m2
+ * for Linux/Mac users, use find command to locate the .m2 directory

+2. Implement the bidding strategy, acceptance strategy and opponent modelling by inherit from corresponding interfaces BiddingStrategy, AcceptanceStrategy and OpponentModel.
+   * Note here: BiddingStrategy and AcceptanceStrategy interface exist in the BOA repository, you can access it by importing from geniusweb.boa.XXXX; OpponentModel exists in the Opponentmodel repository, access it by importing from geniusweb.opponentmodel.XXXX.
+3. return the strategy objects in the methods getOpponentModel, getBiddingStrategy, getAccceptanceStrategy in the Group42Party class.